 The lab tests for coliform bacteria, including E. coli, which can be harmful to health when ingested by humans and pets.
-If there are high levels of E. coli, itis likely that fecal matter is in the water, which may carry harmful bacteria, viruses, and other organisms that can cause illness.
+If there are high levels of E. coli, it is likely that fecal matter is in the water, which may carry harmful bacteria, viruses, and other organisms that can cause illness.

-Bayshore Park
+- Bayshore Park

-Sunset Beach Park
+- Sunset Beach Park

-Duck Creek Quarry
+- Duck Creek Quarry

-Ashwaumbomay Lake
+- Ashwaumbomay Lake

 Before entering the beach, you will see a sign posted.
 Be sure to look at it because it will tell you if the beach is safe to swim in.
-See below for the tree safety levels and recommendations according to the WI Department of Natural Resources:
+See below for the three safety levels and recommendations according to the WI Department of Natural Resources:

 SAFE: The beach is safe to swim in.